turbot/powerpipe-docs/docs/faq/index.md

 ## What Linux distributions and versions are officially supported by Powerpipe?

-Powerpipe has a dependency on the GNU C Library (glibc) and requires a minimum glibc version of 2.29.
-As a result, Powerpipe is supported and rigorously tested on the latest Linux Long-Term Support (LTS) distributions to ensure reliability and stability.
+Powerpipe requires glibc version 2.29 or higher.
+It will not function on systems with an older glibc version.

-#### Supported Distributions and Versions
+Powerpipe is tested on the latest versions of Linux LTS distributions.
+While it may work on other distributions with the required glibc version, official support and testing are limited to the following:

 | Distribution       | Version | glibc Version | Notes                                                   |
 |--------------------|---------|---------------|---------------------------------------------------------|